rikulo/rikulo-docs/docs/Getting_Started/Building_Native_Mobile_Application.md

 >Per the different kind of native resources, you can access the device resources by calling directly the APIs or by register proper callback functions.

->For details about what device resources are available, please check [Device Services](../Device_Services/index.md).
+>For details about what device resources are available, please check [Rikulo Gap](../Rikulo_Gap/index.md).